iulspop/my_blog/content/posts/2020-09-21-started-a-blog.md

 ---
 After a long time of thinking about it, I started a blog in a couple hours with a Gatsby template.
 I couldn't wait a single more day to start the habit of journaling what I'm learning about.
 I want to write my thoughts about the cool things I'm learning without needing to develop every update into a full article.

-I was inspired by swyx to dive deep into learning in public: https://www.swyx.io/writing/learn-in-public/.
+I was inspired by swyx to dive deep into learning in public: https://www.swyx.io/writing/learn-in-public/.\
+I used this Gatsby blog template to get started quickly: https://www.gatsbyjs.com/starters/alxshelepenok/gatsby-starter-lumen/.